LordMaduz/multi-channel-notification-service/README.md

 # Design a Multi-Channel Notification Service with Apache Camel
-This repository demonstrates how to design a multi-channel notification service supporting multitude of communications channels.
+This project demonstrates how to design a multi-channel notification service that supports a multitude of communication channels.
-For the demonstration we have added Whatsapp, Telegram, Mail, Twilio Messaging
+For the demonstration, we have added WhatsApp, Telegram, Mail, and Twilio Messaging.

 ```bash
 ./mvnw clean ; ./mvnw clean compile spring-boot:start